libsbmljs/libsbmljs/readme.md

 How to run testing with Karma:

-1. First run
+1. Ensure the npm dependencies are installed:

 ```
 npm install
 ```

-1. Now you should be able to run the tests using
+1. You should be able to run the tests using

 ```
 ./node_modules/karma/bin/karma start